My interdisciplinary scholarship and teaching focus on the relationships among capitalism, de/coloniality, international development, and education.

 I am an editor of Feminist Studies, the first scholarly journal in the field of gender, feminist, and women’s studies in the U.S.

-I am a University Assistant Professor in the Faculty of Education at the University of Cambridge.
-I was previously a Senior Lecturer in the School of Education at the University of Glasgow, Assistant Professor in the School of Education at University of Wisconsin-Madison, and Visiting Assistant Professor in the School of Education at Stanford University.
+I have previously taught at the University of Glasgow, Stanford University, and University of Wisconsin-Madison.
 I was also postdoctoral researcher at the Haas Institute for a Fair & Inclusive Society (now Othering & Belonging Institute) at University of California, Berkeley.
 I received my Ph.D.
-(2012) from the Social and Cultural Studies Program in the Graduate School of Education at the University of California, Berkeley with a Designated Emphasis in Gender, Women, and Sexuality from the Department of Gender & Women’s Studies.
-I also hold an M.A. in Curriculum & Teaching from Michigan State University, and a B.S. in Sociology and Human and Organizational Development with a minor in African American Studies from Vanderbilt University.
+(2012) from the Social and Cultural Studies Program in the Graduate School of Education at the University of California, Berkeley.
 Prior to graduate school, I was a high school teacher in the U.S. and Honduras.

 To contact me, please write to kjm78@cam.ac.uk or fill out the information below.